scalacenter/scala-advent-of-code/docs/puzzles/day5.md

 Let's try to convert the input to our domain and let's start by reading it.
-I will use an extension method on a string so that I can easily just write `"input1".input` to recive a list of Vents to anylise.
+I will use an extension method on a string so that I can easily just write `"input1".input` to recive a list of Vents to analyse.

 ```scala
 extension (s: String)